Connecticut Court Records

 Both terms are intrinsically different but arguably share a few similarities.
 As a civil suit, both complaints follow the Connecticut Rules of Civil Procedure, and a court judgment frees both parties from the bonds of matrimony.

-Meanwhile, any couple, whose marriage is recognized under state laws can apply for a divorce.
-Conversely, an annulment does not apply to every couple.
+Meanwhile, any couple whose marriage is recognized under state laws can apply for a divorce.
+Conversely, an annulment does not typically apply to every couple.
 Only petitioners who can prove that the marriage is indeed void or voidable will receive an annulment in Connecticut.
-Besides, anyone can initiate a divorce suit at any time, but a person filing for annulment must do so as soon as he/she discovers that the marriage is void or voidable.
-Otherwise, the court will consider failure to file as implicit, and the court will investigate this motive in adjudicating the annulment.
+Besides, anyone can initiate a divorce suit at any time, but a person filing for annulment is required to do so when they discover that the marriage is void or voidable.
+Otherwise, the court will consider failure to file as implicit, and the court may investigate this motive in adjudicating the annulment.

 Is an Annulment Cheaper Than Divorce In Connecticut?

 Not necessarily.
-Divorce, for the most part, is comparatively cheaper to file and adjudicate once the parties meet statutory requirements and settle out of court.
+Divorce, for the most part, is comparatively cheaper to file and may be adjudicated once the parties meet statutory requirements and settle out of court.
 Conversely, the cost of an annulment is significantly higher.
 Apart from meeting statutory residency requirements, the petitioner must prove that the marriage is void or voidable.
-To do this, he/she must produce corroborating evidence such as a medical report, results of a genetic test, and other pieces of evidence applicable to the case.
+To do this, they are required to produce corroborating evidence such as a medical report, results of a genetic test, and other pieces of evidence applicable to the case.
 The cost of this investigation compounds the legal billable fees in an annulment proceeding.

 What is an Uncontested Divorce in Connecticut?

-Suffice to say that an uncontested divorce is one where both parties agree that the marriage is beyond reconciliation or both parties agree on incompatibility in matrimony.
-To get an uncontested divorce, the petitioner must submit the divorce complaint, an equitable settlement agreement signed by both spouses, and other court forms applicable to the divorce type.
-The settlement agreement must detail the division of financial assets and liabilities as well as both parties’ agreement on the issues of child support, custody, and spousal support.
+An uncontested divorce is one where both parties agree that the marriage is beyond reconciliation or agree on incompatibility in matrimony.
+To get an uncontested divorce, the petitioner is usually required to submit the divorce complaint, an equitable settlement agreement signed by both spouses, and other court forms applicable to the divorce type.
+The settlement agreement should detail the division of financial assets and liabilities as well as both parties’ agreement on the issues of child support, custody, and spousal support.

-Generally, a divorce suit begins in the Superior court of the county where one of the spouses resides.
-To get an uncontested divorce form, the requester must visit the office of the clerk, who will provide the divorce form and other applicable documents to file.
+Generally, a divorce suit begins in the Superior Court of the county where one of the spouses resides.
+To get an uncontested divorce form, the requester may visit the clerk's office, which will provide the divorce form and other applicable documents to file.
 Alternatively, the concerned party may download the applicable divorce form on the official forms page.
 The judiciary also provides a guide for getting an uncontested divorce in Connecticut.

 For interested members of the public, accessing records of an uncontested divorce is no different from getting a court record.
 However, information and documents in the divorce record that contain sensitive data are subject to sequestration or redaction.
 Where the clerk does sequester a divorce record, only individuals named on the divorce record and their legal designees may access the divorce record.
-Other persons must provide a court order granting access to the divorce record.
-Even at that, the clerk will redact sensitive data before allowing the inspection and copying of the divorce record.
+Other persons may be required to provide a court order granting access to the divorce record.
+Even then, the clerk will likely redact sensitive data before allowing the inspection and copying of the divorce record.

 How Do I Get a Copy of My Divorce Decree in Connecticut?

-The interested party must use the court directory to find the address and contact information of the clerk of the Superior court that adjudicated the divorce.
-Then, he/she must visit the courthouse in person and during business hours to get a copy of the divorce decree.
+Interested parties may use the court directory to find the address and contact information of the clerk of the Superior Court that adjudicated the divorce.
+Then, they may visit the courthouse in person and during business hours to get a copy of the divorce decree.

 Divorce and marriage records may be available through government sources and organizations, though their availability is not guaranteed.
 Similarly, their availability through third-party websites and companies is not guaranteed, as these organizations are not government-sponsored, and record availability may vary.
 Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
 Bearing these factors in mind, record availability for these types of records is not guaranteed.